celinelatulipe/ThinkLikeComputer/_sources/Sequences/CountandIndex.rst

    print(seasons.index("autumn"))  #Error!

-In the activecode window above, we're trying to see where "autumn" is in the list seasons.
-However, there is no string called autumn (though there is string called "fall" which is likely what the program is looking for).
+In the activecode window above, we're trying to see where "autumn" is in the list of seasons.
+However, there is no string called autumn (though there is a string called "fall" which is likely what the program is looking for).
 Remember that an error occurs if the argument is not in the string or list.
-This seems problematic: it seems like you can't ask for the index of something in a list/tuple without potential causing your program to crash.
+This seems problematic: it seems like you can't ask for the index of something in a list/tuple without potentially causing your program to crash.
 The solution to this is to first use the **in** operator to check if the item exists in the sequence, and then, if it does, ask for the index.
 See the above example modified below:

 .. activecode:: ac9_7_5